Computer Science Courses

 University Computer Science II, an advanced programming course that builds on UCS1 with topics such as ordering/sorting algorithms, infinite lists, list comprehension, function abstraction, and artificial intelligence.
 Coursework includes a small-scale database project and a significant object-oriented programming project.

-AP Computer Science, a comprehensive Java programming course leading to the Advanced Placement Computer Science exam.
-This course is qualified through the College Board's rigorous AP Course Audit process.
+AP® Computer Science, a comprehensive Java programming course leading to the Advanced Placement Computer Science A exam.
+This course is qualified through the College Board's rigorous AP® Course Audit process and exceeds the new lab requirement.

 Be Prepared for the AP Computer Science Exam